franklinhutto/Bloodhound/README.md

 # Bloodhound
-A Python Tool Box that helps ArcGIS Users find records and zooms to the selected feature.
+A Python Tool Box that helps ArcGIS users find records and zooms to the selected feature.
 It is a simplified select by attribute.

 It creates three inputs: feature, field, and record.
 The feature and field inputs are drop downs; the record is a text input.